OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_mission_execution.md

 When programming the Deep SUNA there are several options for how the data is stored internally.
 Storing of reduced spectra has also shown to be problematic and storage space will not likely be a limiting factor for normal operations.

 We strongly recommend daily storage files and internal storage of full spectra.
 Data transmitted to Slocum gliders via the serial connection must however be ‘reduced spectra’ as the glider processor cannot handle more data.

-We recommend as many nearby CTD casts with water samples for high accuracy lab based nitrate measurements as possible.

-The water sample based concentrations can be used to cross-check the concentrations from the UV spectrometers.
-If no spectrometer-on-CTD calibration casts or lab calibrations are available the water sample data can also be used to determine correction factors and offsets albeit at a higher uncertainty.

 ## Lab-on-Chip instruments
 The relatively slow sampling frequency of the LoC analyser means that following ‘standard’ dive flight paths results in a small number of samples in shallow waters (e.g. 4-5 in 150 m water column; {cite}`Vincent2018`).